The good pants homology and the Ehrenpreis conjecture

 \subsection{Generating essential immersed pants in $\Su$}

+Let us first describe how we generate a pair of pants from a $\Theta$-graph.
 Let $\Pi$ denote a pair of pants whose three cuffs have the same length, and let $\omega:\Pi \to \Pi$ denote the standard (orientation preserving) isometry of order three that permutes the cuffs of $\Pi$.
 Let $a$ and $b$ be the fixed points of $\omega$.
-Let $\gamma \subset \Pi$ denote a simple oriented geodesic arc that starts at $a$ and terminates at $b$.
-Set $\omega^{i}_0(\gamma_0)=\gamma_i$.
+Let $\gamma_0 \subset \Pi$ denote a simple oriented geodesic arc that starts at $a$ and terminates at $b$.
+Set $\omega^{i}(\gamma_0)=\gamma_i$.
 The union of two different arcs $\gamma_i$ and $\gamma_j$ is a closed curve in $\Pi $ homotopic to a cuff.
 One can think of the union of these three segments as the spine of $\Pi$.
 Moreover, there is an obvious projection from $\Pi$ to the spine $\gamma=\gamma_0 \cup \gamma_1 \cup \gamma_2$, and this projection is a homotopy equivalence.